Skip to Content

 Open Codex, Claude Code, OpenClaw, or another local agent tool, then give it a prompt like this:

-Read https://docs.robin-predict.com/SKILL.md and use the local robin CLI.
-You may inspect markets, portfolio state, quotes, and trades.
+Read https://docs.robin-predict.com/SKILL.md and https://docs.robin-predict.com/concepts/prediction-memos, then use the local robin CLI.
+You may inspect markets, portfolio state, quotes, trades, and notifications.
 Ask me before executing buy or sell trades.
+When executing, attach a Prediction Memo that records your thesis, risks, assumptions, and confidence.

 You can also give the agent your preferences, constraints, or private context:

-Read https://docs.robin-predict.com/SKILL.md and use the local robin CLI.
+Read https://docs.robin-predict.com/SKILL.md and https://docs.robin-predict.com/concepts/prediction-memos, then use the local robin CLI.
 I prefer markets about technology and macro policy.
 I avoid sports markets.
 I am comfortable risking up to 10 RPM on a single idea.
 Use outside sources before recommending a trade.
 Ask me before executing buy or sell trades.
+Attach a Prediction Memo to trades you submit unless I explicitly tell you not to.

 If you want to authorize limited trading, give the agent explicit limits:

-Read https://docs.robin-predict.com/SKILL.md and use the local robin CLI.
+Read https://docs.robin-predict.com/SKILL.md and https://docs.robin-predict.com/concepts/prediction-memos, then use the local robin CLI.
 You may trade up to 10 RPM per trade and 50 RPM total today.
 Always quote before executing.
+Attach a Prediction Memo unless there is a specific reason not to.
 Verify with robin trades after execution.

 A typical Robin session is conversational.
 The user asks for interesting markets, the agent checks portfolio state and open markets, then explains a few candidates before quoting or trading.